 - 228 escort seats;

 - 312 enhanced amenity seats (with moveable arms);

 - level walkways except for some low angle ramps;

 - equitable distribution of wheelchair positions around the stadium;

 - wheelchair accessible entries and exits and phone and counter heights;

-Patrons in wheelchairs or with a walking disability can use Citytrain services to and from Roma Street station.
-From Roma Street they can connect with a shuttle bus directly to and from the Stadium.
+Patrons in wheelchairs or with a walking disability can use Citytrain services to and from Central Station and proceed to Anzac Square on Ann Street to connect with a shuttle bus directly to and from the Stadium.
 Patrons with a disability should call Translink on 13 12 30 should they require assistance with making the train to bus transfer.

-There are two set-down and pick-up zones, suitable for maxi taxis and cars carrying people with a disability, located at Castlemaine Street (between Cordova Street and Heussler Terrace) and Caxton Steet (between Hale Street and Castlemaine Street).
+There are two set-down and pick-up zones, suitable for maxi-taxis and cars carrying people with a disability.
+These are located at Castlemaine Street (between Cordova Street and Heussler Terrace) and Caxton Steet (between Hale Street and Castlemaine Street).
 Maxi-taxis can also use the taxi rank in Castlemaine Street near Caxton Street.
 After events, up to 10 vehicles, including maxi-taxis, are able to wait in these zones for people with disabilities exiting the Stadium.

 To view the location of the PWD pick up and drop off points, please visit the Suncorp Stadium Seating Map.

 On event days, a limited amount of parking is available on Castlemaine and Cordova Streets for the holders of Queensland Disability Parking Permits and Australian Disability Parking Permits.
 Staff are positioned in Cordova, Castlemaine and Chippendall Streets to then assist patrons with a disability to gain access to the Stadium.
 An accessibility ticket to an event does not guarantee a parking space at the Stadium.